renanr0cha/100-days-of-code/log.md

 **Today's Progress**: Began the project of the week, make a front-end interface to the movies API I did last week.
 TOday I built the structure, global theme and styles.

 **Thoughts:** This is a project a little bigger than the notes, So I expect more difficulty.

+### Day 13: July 17, 2022

+**Today's Progress**: Built The Home, Sign and Sign up Page, a some other components like the MovieItem, Buttons, Input and Header.

+**Thoughts:** So far so good, didn't find any issues (only a scroll that spent a couple of hours trying to make it work, and I did).